gilbarbara/hooks/docs/useLatest.md

 # useLatest

-Get a ref with the most recent value.
+Returns a `ref` object containing the most recent value.
+This hook is useful for accessing the latest value in asynchronous callbacks or effects without re-triggering updates.

+> Don't mutate the `current` property of the returned ref directly.
+This hook is intended for read-only access to the latest value.

 ## Usage